ShriGaneshPurohit/SustainableSathi/README.md

 ## Features

 ### 1. E-Waste Facility Locator
-Our website uses longitude and latitude coordinates to assist users in finding the nearest e-waste collection facilities based on their location.
+Our app uses longitude and latitude coordinates to assist users in finding the nearest e-waste collection facilities based on their location.

 ### 2. Gayaan Kosh
 This section provides essential information on e-waste management, emphasizing reuse, recycling, and the potential health impacts of improper disposal.